 A series of frothy, wrought-iron balconies, full of dragons and bats, culminates in whimsical turrets, guarded by a cherubic statue of a pensive child.
-The interior is equally resplendent but inaccessible (although the website promises it will open soon), although you can just about look into the elegant circular glass smoking room with its Moorish ceiling from outside.
+The interior is equally resplendent, ornate with ceramics and paintings including an elegant circular glass smoking room with its Moorish ceiling; the pure white staircase, in contrast, is like walking into an origami crane.
 From the start Gaudí concerned himself greatly with the siting of his buildings; originally the exotic garden was much larger (it even had a waterfall and small lake) and the house much smaller (it was doubled in size, with Gaudí overseeing the plans in 1925).

 There’s a story that, when a good friend of Gaudí’s mother came to Barcelona and was taken on a tour to see this and his other buildings, she wasn’t at all surprised.
 Antoni had been doing that stuff since he was a kid, she said.